 That same day when I went home, I immediately went on YouTube and started searching.
 Whatever it was that could help me learn how to play the piano, I was all for it.
 Eventually, I stumbled upon a piano tutorial video for “All of Me” by John Legend.
 And ever since then, I hit the ground running.

-The next day music class was the first thing on my mind.
-And when it was time, I went directly to our keyboard.
-I would load one of those video up on my phone, and at the same time try playing what it was showing me to play.
-I did this for the whole class.
-Next day, it was the same thing.
-Right to the keyboard I went.
-After that, same thing again.
-Load up a video, and right to the keyboard I went.
-One day everyone was going on a trip to Six Flags.
-But I was surprisingly still interested in what I was doing, and rejected it.
+Music class was the first thing on my mind the next day.
+And when it was time, I went directly to our keyboard to start.
+I would load one of those tutorial videos up on my phone, and at the same time try playing what it was showing me.
+I did this for the whole duration of the class.
+And went on to do this for almost every class.
+One day everyone was going on a “big” trip to Six Flags.
+But I was surprisingly still interested in the piano, and rejected the invitation.
 I decided to keep practicing in the music room.

 Now let’s take a little fast forward.
 Instead of going to lunch in school to eat for ten minutes, then socialize and stay on my phone for the other thirty.
 I wanted to put my time to better use.
 In my sophomore year of high school, I spent about a third of my lunchtime in my school music room practicing the piano.
 Or in other words, 2,666 minutes.
 Junior year, I spent nearly all of it practicing the piano.
 That’s about 8,000 minutes.
 And in my senior year, I spent under 4,000 minutes practicing.
 These are all estimates.
 But the reason I brought up these numbers is so you can get a stronger feel of what I mean.
 I saw potential in me that I didn’t want to let go.
 So, in order to fulfill it, I needed to put my time to better use.
 I was able to survive without eating lunch, so that caused no problem for me.